 Middleport is a very small village located in the state of Ohio.
 With a population of 2,180 people and just one neighborhood, Middleport is the 443rd largest community in Ohio.
 Middleport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Because occupations involving physical labor dominate the local economy, Middleport is generally considered to be a blue-collar town.
-37.29% of the Middleport workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Middleport is a blue-collar town, with 37.29% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Middleport is a village of transportation and shipping workers, service providers, and professionals.
 There are especially a lot of people living in Middleport who work in office and administrative support (13.06%), healthcare suport services (8.08%), and healthcare (7.36%).

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Middleport has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Middleport has few renters and college students.
 But the biggest reason it is quieter in Middleport than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Middleport may be for you.

-Being a small village, Middleport does not have a public transit system used by locals to get to and from work.
+Middleport is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The rate of college-level education in Middleport is quite a bit lower than the national average among all cities of 21.84%: just 11.33% of people here over 25 have a bachelor's degree or an advanced degree.